aiyer11/LeetCode150Solutions/README.md

         - For example in index 1, there will be a list of numbers that occur one time in the list
      -  Finally start from the end of the list of lists and add the most frequent elements to the results lists until k is reached

-  * Encode and Decode Strings
+  * Encode and Decode Strings:
     * Keys to solving this problem:
       - When encoding the string use the length of the current string in the array and a token to mark the location of a word
       - When decoding you would iterate until reaching the token to get the length of the string